fayesadev/tweeter/README.md

 # Tweeter Project

-Tweeter is a simple, single-page Twitter clone.
+Tweeter is a simple, responsive, single-page Twitter clone that allows users to create and display tweets.
+It is built with HTML, CSS, JS, jQuery, AJAX, Node and Express.

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express back-end skills.
+## Final Product
+!["]

 ## Getting Started